Gard6n/IDK_HyprFiles/README.md

 This is my personal dotfiles that I use for hyprland

-This is the list of programs that I am using for this setup:
+The programs that I am using for this setup:

 - waybar
 - nwg-display